pub struct Pc<'a, I1: InterruptService + 'a, I2: InterruptService + 'a, const PR: u16 = RELOAD_1KHZ> {

 chip definition should be broadly compatible with most PC hardware.

-is the PIT reload value.
-See Pit
+Parameter PR is the PIT reload value.
+See Pit for more information.

 §Interrupt Handling